SGDInstitute/apollo/content/collections/pages/mblgtacc/vendor-fair-maker-market.md

             marks:
               -
                 type: lead
-            text: 'The maker market invites conference attendees and vendors to buy, sell and trade their creations and participate in makers-stations that may include design-your-own-swag tables, prize giveaways, arts and crafts, skill-share demos, and much more!'
+            text: 'The maker market invites conference attendees and vendors to buy, sell, and trade their creations and participate in makers-stations that may include design-your-own-swag tables, prize giveaways, arts and crafts, skill-share demos, and much more!'
       -
         type: paragraph
         content: